 If we are lucky enough to have a fireplace in our home, the truth is, we should be trying to make the most of it.
 Let’s face it, in the design world, few things in a room command attention like a fireplace.
 The problem is, unless you have a newer custom home, chances are yours could use a little updating and sprucing up, right?
 We gotcha covered.
 These fine bloggers had the same problem, and went out and found a solution.
 Best of all, they are sharing it with all of us!
 So let’s get to it folks, fireplace season is pretty much anytime when you love the way it looks!
 (Did we mention, this could add resale value as well!)

-Our feature photos below, are from ‘Angie’s List‘.
+Our first photos below, are from ‘Angie’s List‘.
 This tutorial takes an ordinary 1970’s fireplace and gives it an elegant update.
 This fireplace was still in good shape, in fact, my Mom bought a house when I was a kid with one just like it.
 But go check out the before and afters.
 Worth every drop of sweat.

 From ‘Creatively Living’, this DIY fireplace makeover took just a weekend, and cost them less than $100!
 Great tutorial for how to update a fireplace using paint, molding and a little tongue and groove paneling!